mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 {{< book >}}
 (which we will explore in a future chapter),
 {{< /book >}}
-then there is code
+there is code
 that can attach a `request.user` attribute to represent a user in your system.
 It's *very* handy.

-I like to think of `HttpRequest` objects as the common interface for most of the inputs that my code uses.
+I like to think of `HttpRequest` objects as the common interface for most of my code's inputs.

 ## HttpResponse